-Maternal and Child Health Stillbirth Prevention Act of 2022
+Maternal and Child Health Stillbirth Prevention Act

 The legislation recognizes that stillbirth (defined as the loss of a baby at 20 weeks or greater during pregnancy), and the disparity in those impacted by stillbirth, requires further research, support, and prevention programming.
 It also calls for evidence-based programs and activities and outcome research to reduce the incidence of stillbirth including tracking and awareness of fetal movements, improvement of birth timing for pregnant people with risk factors, initiatives that encourage safe sleeping positions for pregnant people, screening and surveillance for fetal growth restriction, efforts to achieve smoking cessation amongst pregnant people, community-based programs that provide home visits or other types of support, and any other research or evidence-based programming to prevent stillbirths.

 “This legislation is a call to action for health departments that haven't done so yet to implement stillbirth prevention programs in order to help end the stillbirth crisis and save lives.
 There are proven stillbirth prevention efforts that WORK - and the return on your investment will be measured in the safe arrival of thousands of babies and improved outcomes for America’s moms,” said Emily Price, CEO of Healthy Birth Day, Inc.